 Klein Collins High SchoolClass of 2024Houston, TX, Texas

-- "What is the likelihood of developing ASD as a result of sleep disruption during gestation compared to sleep disruption during early life in ASD model mice?" with mentor Sean (Working project)
+- "What is the likelihood of developing ASD as a result of sleep disruption during gestation compared to sleep disruption during early life in ASD model mice?" with mentor Sean (June 8, 2023)

 What is the likelihood of developing ASD as a result of sleep disruption during gestation compared to sleep disruption during early life in ASD model mice?